klacus/k3slab/README.md

 The domain name part of the `K3SCLUSTERFQDN` variable must match your local network's domain name.

 The `K3SCLUSTERIP` variable must match the Virtual IP (VIP) configuration for your K3s lab on your network.
 This is the IP address you will access the K3s Control Plane nodes and the workloads on the cluster through aliases.

+VMTEMPLATEFILE VMIMAGEFOLDER !!!!!!!!!! needs to match where the file is located on the local machine

+Read throught the `configuration.sh` file and update the values to match your environment.
+The default values should work for most home networks.
+Get familiar with the variables and their role in the configuration.
+The script will use these values to configure the K3s cluster and the VMs.

 ## Build the VMs
 To build the virtual machines start a shell (like bash).
 Switch to the `buildnodes` directory and run the `buildnodes.sh` as root.
 This is the only command that needs to run as root on the machine hosting the VMs.
 This script will clone the template VM image, sysprep it for the actual nodes and then add them to the registered VMS in QUEMU.
 It creates an SSH key file that later will be used to remotely install K3s on the nodes.